One-way traffic from Jammu on Srinagar-Jammu highway tomorrow | Greater Kashmir

-A communiqué by the J&K Traffic Police said that no vehicle including those carrying livestock or fresh perishables shall be allowed to ply in the opposite direction.
+J&K Traffic Police said in a communiqué that no vehicle including those carrying livestock or fresh perishables shall be allowed to ply in the opposite direction.

 It asked Traffic Control Unit Jammu to liaise with that in Ramban to release the LMVs from 0800 hours to 1200 hours from Nagrota and 0900 hours to 1300 hours from Jakheni in Udhampur.